On Air Now

 This man is the world's greatest tenor.
 Thank you.

-"I just have to drop Jeffrey off to his contrabass lesson" ...said no mother ever.
+"I just have to drop Alice off to her contrabass lesson" ...said no mother ever.

 Classical music is full of hidden codes, covert messages and unsolved mysteries - from Freemason subtext in Mozart's The Magic Flute to the hidden love letters in the music of Schumann and Brahms.
 And there are still musical enigmas waiting to be solved (we're looking at you, Bach and Elgar)